esportsdrafts/esportsdrafts-backend-legacy/README.md

    Which will launch Tilt and setup your local cluster.
 A browser window will open where you can view the state of the cluster and logs for each service.

+5. Verify everything is up and running by visiting `esportsdrafts.localhost` (it might take a bit for it to come online, keep an eye on the Tilt logs) in a browser and/or run integration tests `make integration-tests`.

 When you reboot your computer minikube could be disabled.
 You do not have to go through the whole setup to get it back up.